microsoft/msphpsql/buildscripts/README.md

 If your main goal is to build the drivers, and/or there is no need to keep the `php-sdk` directory around, you can invoke `py builddrivers.py` with the necessary command-line arguments plus `--DESTPATH=<some valid path>`, which is **None** by default.
 Note that this option is not available in the interactive mode.

-By setting an alternative destination automatically turns off the looping mechanism.
+Setting an alternative destination automatically turns off the looping mechanism.
 When the build is finished, you will find a copy of the drivers (unless the build failed) and the `php-sdk` folder in the same directory of these Python scripts.
 This option is particularly useful in a test environment (or a virtual machine) in which these build scripts are copied to a temporary folder.
-After the drivers have been successfully compiled and copied to the designated location, the temporary folder can be safely removed afterwards.
+After the drivers have been successfully compiled and copied to the designated location, the temporary folder can be safely removed.